Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 3. [Patent Clauses in open-source Licenses](#patent-clauses-in-open-source-licenses)
 4. [Remaining Questions](#remaining-questions)

 To expand on the earlier article on GPL licensing, I did a read up on patents in open-source software which I present here.
-I am not a lawyer, this is not legal advice.
 Feel free to email me any comments or corrections (e@ this domain).\
 _Eliot Roxbergh 2021-06-09_